idrop-link/idrop.link-backend/README.md

 # idrop.link-backend ![strider build badge](http://ci.andinfinity.de/andinfinity/idrop.link-backend/badge?branch=master) ![david dependency badge](https://david-dm.org/andinfinity/idrop.link-backend.svg)
-idrop.link - self hosted personal screenshot and file cloud to share with your friends, colleagues and family
+idrop.link - self hosted personal screenshot and file cloud to share with your friends, colleagues and family.

+This app is meant to be hosted by yourself.
+So you stay in control of your data and security.
+To host the backend (the part of the app which stores and servers your drops in the internet) you need a webserver that supports at least `Nodejs` and `MongoDB`.
+(If you are unsure, check out [uberspace.de(uberspace).) idrop.link can also be hosted on heroku.
+For details check out [this guide](https://github.com/andinfinity/idrop.link-backend/wiki/Running-idrop.link-on-Heroku).

 ## Development
 Before touching anything, run `npm install --development` in the root directory of the project.
 You should have grunt have a look over your files while developing: `grunt watch`.
 Before commiting it is **mandatory** to run `grunt beautify`.